-- The above captioned applications relate to the use of a previously licensed well (Licence # 0480964), for subsurface injection into the Paddy Dimsdale A Pool. - The Dimsdale Paddy A reservoir into which sweet natural gas will be injected is approximately 1,300 meters below the surface.
+- The Dimsdale Paddy A reservoir into which sweet natural gas will be injected is approximately 1,300 meters below the surface.
 It is an approximately 10 m thick porous rock formation.
 Gas is injected and stored within the porous rock.
 Prior to being used for injection, natural gas had been produced from the reservoir.
 Prior to being depleted due to production, the original reservoir pressure was 10,485 kPa.
 Tidewater's existing storage approval (12203C) prohibits the average reservoir pressure from exceeding the initial reservoir pressure, and limits the volume of gas that can be injected.
 The well meets all Directive 051 requirements for injection operations, including requirements for well integrity.
 Further, injection at a well must not exceed the maximum wellhead injection pressure prescribed in Tidewater's scheme approval, determined through the application process.
-The amendment that is required to add this well will not result in any changes to the approved operating conditions of Scheme Approval No. 12203C. - In addition, Tidewater has committed to testing and inspecting all wells all storage and observation wells in the approval area of their disposal scheme, and assessing the integrity of existing wells that penetrate the storage zone.
+The amendment that is required to add this well will not result in any changes to the approved operating conditions of Scheme Approval No. 12203C. - In addition, Tidewater has committed to testing and inspecting all injection and observation wells in the approval area of their disposal scheme, and assessing the integrity of existing wells that penetrate the storage zone.
 Tidewater has indicated that this will include working with third party owners of these wells to ensure proper inspection and required remediation takes place. - The AER's has numerous requirements with which Tidewater must comply to ensure that groundwater sources are protected.
 Tidewater has gone beyond AER requirements by committing to perform baseline and follow-up tests of your water.
 Given the nature and depth of the reservoir into which injection will occur, and the AER's numerous requirements which are protective of groundwater sources, it is very unlikely that your well water will be impacted. - The decision to approve an energy activity, including injection of gas into an underground formation, assumes operational compliance with all AER requirements and approval conditions.
 Tidewater must operate in accordance with the terms and conditions of its approval as well as all AER operating requirements.
 It is a contravention of AER requirements to impact ground water sources due to energy activities.
 Any such contravention would be subject to AER enforcement action, which may include suspension of operations and other remedial action.
-To report any impacts to your well water which may be caused by energy resource activity, please call the AER's Energy and Environmental 24-hour Response Line at 1-800-222-6514. - The examples of incidents you have provided are the same as provided in previous applications relating to Tidewater's Gas Storage Project.
-As indicated in previous AER decisions, these are not relevant to the AER's consideration of whether you may be impacted by Tidewater's storage scheme and related facilities because these incidents relate to different operators in separate jurisdictions, operating under different requirements.
+As has been indicated to you in previous correspondence from the AER, to report any impacts to your well water which may be caused by energy resource activity, please call the AER's Energy and Environmental 24-hour Response Line at 1-800-222-6514.